malthe/dobbin/README.txt

 Overview
 ========

-Dobbin is a transactional object database for Python.
+Dobbin is a transactional object database for Python (2.6+).
 It's a fast and convenient way to persist Python objects on disk.

 Key features: